DavisPL-Teaching/189c/lecture4/README.md

 - HW3 is due tomorrow

-    + OH: today 3-4pm
+    + OH: today in person 3-4pm
-    + Extra OH: tomorrow 3-4pm
+    + Extra OH: tomorrow on Zoom 3-4pm

 - HW4: Dafny will be released early next week and will be the last homework.